HappyGu0524/MultiControl/README.md

 │       ├── AGnews-checkpoint-6000    # Topic Evaluation
 │       │   ├── config.json
 │       │   └── pytorch_model.bin
-│       ├── Toxic-checkpoint-3000     # Toxic Evaluation.
+│       ├── Toxic-checkpoint-3000     # Toxic Evaluation
                                       # Noting that this is only for validation.
                                       # We use Perspective API for final toxic evaluation
 │       │   ├── config.json